moderndatacompany/dataos.info/docs/resources/lens/api_endpoints_and_scopes.md

 ### **/v2/meta**

-Get meta-information for lens and views defined in the data model.
-Information about lens with **public: false** will not be returned.
+Get meta-information for Lens and views defined in the data model.
+Information about Lens with **public: false** will not be returned.

 === "Syntax"